freitagdavid/Graphs/projects/graph/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+Looks like the average degree of separation is around 4.

 ## 4. Stretch Goal